remix-run/remix/docs/discussion/state-management.md

 ### Network Related State

-For examples on using Remix's internal state to manage network related state, refer to [Pending UI][pending_ui].
+For examples on using Remix's internal state to manage network related states, refer to [Pending UI][pending_ui].

 ### URL Search Params

-Consider a UI that lets the user customize between list view or detail view.
+Consider a UI that lets the user customize between a list view or detail view.
 Your instinct might be to reach for React state:

 ```tsx bad lines=[2,6,9]
 export function List() {